hrtywhy/hrtywhy.github.io/_posts/2025-09-20-seo-poisoning-scam-indonesia.markdown

 # Introduction

 Search has always been a battleground between defenders and attackers.
-For decades, threat actors have abused **search engine optimization (SEO)** to manipulate what users see in the top results.
+For decades, threat actors have abused search engine optimization (SEO) to manipulate what users see in the top results.
 Now, with the arrival of **AI-powered search assistants like Google Gemini AI Overview**, the stakes have never been higher.

 I recently uncovered a campaign in Indonesia where attackers hijacked AI search results using **Black Hat SEO poisoning**.
 By flooding community websites with posts containing fraudulent customer service numbers, scammers trick users into calling fake helplines.
-Once connected, victims unknowingly hand over **sensitive personal or financial information**.
+Once connected, victims unknowingly hand over sensitive personal or financial information.

-What makes this campaign unique is its **integration with AI search**: poisoned results not only appear on Google’s traditional search, but also in Gemini’s AI-generated answers — where users are more likely to *trust* the content.
+What makes this campaign unique is its integration with AI search: poisoned results not only appear on Google’s traditional search, but also in Gemini’s AI-generated answers — where users are more likely to *trust* the content.

 # Key Takeaways